Data breach statistics show millions of data get stolen or lost every day.

 Smoothwall express is a free solution with a simple web interface to configure, manage the firewall.

 Smoothwall express supports LAN, DMZ, Internal, External network firewalling, web proxy for acceleration, traffic stats, etc.

 Shutting down or rebooting is possible directly through the web interface.

 Note: The following two programs are specific for Linux servers.

 ufw (uncomplicated firewall) works with Ubuntu.
-It provides command line interface to manage Linux kernel packet filtering system (netfilter).
+It provides a command line interface to manage the Linux kernel packet filtering system (netfilter).

 csf (ConfigServer security) is supported and tested on the following OS and virtual servers.

 csf is a stateful firewall, login detection and security solution for Linux servers.